This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 Under 18 years old

-If you are under 18 years old then you will need to include a letter of consent from your parents which explicitly states that they give you permission to travel and live in the UK independently.
-If the Home Office cannot see that this permission has been given then they will refuse the application.
+If you are under 18 years old then you will need to include a letter of consent from your parents which explicitly states that they give you permission to travel and live independently in the UK.
+If UKVI cannot see that this permission has been given, then they will refuse the application.

 - Translations